 [Angel Rama, “The Ordered City: From The Lettered City.”
 Foucault and Latin America: Appropriations and Deployments of Discursive Analysis.
 Benigno Trigo, editor.
 London and New York: Routledge imprint of Taylor & Francis Group, an Informa PLC business.
 2012.
 Pages 3-15.]

 In light of the above, Bhaskarian critical realism can be developed and applied as a methodology—and, simultaneously, as a system of radical praxis—for establishing, and eventually implementing, some form of Marxian libertarian communism or left communism.
-These distinct, but overlapping, rubrics include a conglomeration of far–left tendencies, such as Bhaskar’s New Left libertarian socialism and my own New Left democratic left communism.
+These distinct, but overlapping, rubrics include a conglomeration of far–left tendencies, such as Bhaskar’s and my own New Left libertarian socialism.
+Some Marxist libertarianisms reject the state.
+Others, like Luxemburg’s, are democratic and anti–authoritarian.
 Indeed, the emancipation and the generalized improvement of, initially, particular individuals and, subsequently, communities and societies are at the heart of Bhaskar’s discoveries.
 Especially relevant here is his contrast between the previously mentioned dualism or disunity of demireality and the nonduality or unity of copresence, the cosmic envelope, or the ground state.
 Individuals are not passive receptors of causal mechanisms.
 Rather, through the exercise of human agency, they actively metamorphose those mechanisms.
 Bhaskar referred to these reciprocal relations, in his earlier work, as restructuration and, later, as the Transformational Model of Social Activity.

 The project developed in these pages has, from its inception, been a labor of love.
 Its qualitative mode of exploration—known in the literature as a “critical realist review”— is one of the items referenced in the second chapter of the book.
 The procedure embraces the aforementioned epistemology of phenomenological analysis, including a dynamically engaged process of theoretical speculation on causal or generative mechanisms.
 On a mundane level, the book is published through The Institute for Dialectical metaRealism, Mark A. Foster’s Bhaskarian critical realist project.
 It was called, in two of its earlier virtual incarnations, The Institute for Structurization Theory and The Institute for Emancipatory Constructionism.
 The institute serves as the theory, research, and literary agency of The MarkFoster.NETwork, a self–publishing portal.
 Please visit the institute’s website for supplementary information and additional resources.
 Furthermore, in the rôle as host of The Dr. Mark Foster Show podcast, a series of topics related to critical realism has featured prominently.